Running Your Code

 • Example: Pressing the A button on Gamepad 1 toggles the driving mode.

-• Use this for actions that only need to happen once per button press, like activating a boost ability or triggering a quick arm movement.
+• FTC Gameplay: Use this for actions that only need to happen once per button press, like switching drive modes or triggering a quick mechanism movement.

 2. whenReleased: